panglesd/slipshow/docs/grouping.rst

 The problem with ``>`` is that the identation level can quickly become out of control, making the result not very readable, and a pain to edit.
 The problem with ``---`` is that you cannot easily see where it ends.

 Sometimes, mixing the approach helps improve the experience of deeply nested blocks.
-If it does not, consider splitting in files (TODO: link).
+If it does not, consider :doc:`splitting in files <split-in-multiple-files>`.

 Let's see an example.
 Which one is more readable for you?